LoicBrassart/tgc-vite/readme.md

 - [Frontend] Configure codegen to generate custom hooks for every Query/Mutation
 - [Frontend] List all queries needed for our frontend website and generate hooks with Codegen
 - [Frontend] Set up Apollo provider
+- [Frontend] Update codegen and implementation to account for differences between Next and Vite/React-Router applications